sciZer0/7/v/README.md

 <h3 align="center">Problem 3</h3>

-The problem 3 is that on each of the existing blockchains, each network congestion always leads to an increase in gas prices which, in its turn, always leads to an increase in an amount of tokens that the servants (miners/validators) receive.
+The problem 3 is that on each of the existing blockchains, each network congestion always leads to an increase in gas prices which, in its turn, always leads to an increase in an amount of tokens that the contributors (miners/validators) receive.

-Ideally, network congestions, inevitably leading to an increase in gas prices, must never lead to an increase in an amount of tokens that the servants (miners/validators) receive — instead, this whole token increase must be burned.
+Ideally, network congestions, inevitably leading to an increase in gas prices, must never lead to an increase in an amount of tokens that the contributors (miners/validators) receive — instead, this whole token increase must be burned.

 The Vote blockchain ideally solves this problem from day one.